simonxin/sentinel-like-queries-for-mooncake/README.md

 # Deploy the Sentinel like Queries and workbooks to your Azure subscription in Mooncake:

-You can choice the template based on your requirement of analytics.
+## You can choice the template based on your requirement of analytics.
-## Below are the sample dashboards:

 **category** | **discription** | **required data source** | **optional data source** | **deploy**
 ----------- | ----------- | -------------- | --------------- | ---------------
 Azure Identity and Activity | This template is used to analyze AAD logs and Azure Activity Logs to find malicious for AAD identity and unexpected Azure Resoruce operations  | AuditLogs, SigninLogs, AzureActivity | | <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSimonXin%2Fsentinel-like-queries-for-mooncake%2Fmaster%2Ftemplate%2FIdentity_Activity.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png" width="360" height="18"></a>